line/armeria/site/src/sphinx/server-thrift.rst

 ``THttpService``
 ----------------

-Once you've finished the implementation of the interface, you need to wrap it with a `THttpService`_ and add it to the `ServerBuilder`_:
+Once you've finished the implementation of the interface, you need to wrap it with a :api:`THttpService` and add it to the :api:`ServerBuilder`:

 .. code-block:: java